brumariucosmin/STM32-Smart-Fan/README.md

 # Update 1(17.OCT.2024)
 I’ve finalized the project topic and ordered the microcontroller.
 Next, I’ll be deciding on and ordering the remaining components needed for the build.

+# Update 2(26.OCT.2024)
+All my remaining components have arrived, and my STM32-Nucleo microcontroller was delivered directly from Belgium , now I can start adding the code.